Care Plan

 Take a quiz to find out if you have rheumatoid arthritis.

 There is no known cure for RA.
-But there are many effective treatments to ease your pain and other symptoms.
+But there are many effective treatments to ease your pain, maintain your function, and mitigate flares (periods of intense inflammation and rheumatoid arthritis symptoms), placing you in a state of "remission".
 The decision on when to start medications and which medications are most appropriate will depend on discussions with your doctor and how bad your symptoms are.
 When severe joint deformity occurs, replacement surgery may become necessary.

 - Disease-modifying antirheumatic drugs (DMARDs): These prescription medications work by reducing the damage done to the joints by rheumatoid arthritis.
 Common DMARDs include methotrexate, hydroxychloroquine (Plaquenil), and sulfasalazine.
 Potential side effects include liver damage and bone marrow suppression.

-- Biologic agents: These are a newer class of medications that limit the immune system’s ability to damage the joints.
-Many biologic agents have become available in recent years, including adalimumab (Humira), infliximab (Remicade), and etanercept (Enbrel).
+- Biologic agents: These are a newer class of therapies that limit the immune system’s ability to damage the joints.
+Many biologic agents have become available in recent years, including adalimumab (Humira), infliximab (Remicade), tofacitinib (Xeljanz), and etanercept (Enbrel).
 Because these drugs alter your immune system, they can increase the risk of infections.

-- Cortisone injections: Cortisone is a type of anti-inflammatory medication that acts within the joint.
-These injections are typically performed in the doctor’s office by a rheumatologist or orthopedic surgeon.
+- Cortisone injections: Cortisone is a type of anti-inflammatory medication called a corticosteroid that acts within the joint.
+These injections are typically performed in the doctor’s office by a rheumatologist or orthopedic surgeon as part of a more conservative approach to your joint health.

 - Joint replacement surgery: In cases where damage is severe, joint replacement surgery may be required.
 Damaged cartilage and bone are removed and replaced with metal and plastic parts.
-However, RA patients may be at increased risk of surgical complications.
+However, RA patients may be at increased risk of surgical complications given the use of immune-modulating medications and the dysregulated immune system itself.

 Rheumatoid arthritis occurs when the body’s immune system attacks the joints.
 For reasons that are not well understood, the body sends a signal to the immune system to attack the lining of the joints (synovium).
 That makes the lining inflamed and thickened.
 This inflammation and thickening causes the joints to become stiff, warm, painful, and swollen.